Chat-Wane/CRATE/README.md

 CRATE is designed to scale for a large number of participants working on large documents.
 It is based mainly on two components: LSEQ for managing the shared document, and SPRAY to gossip operations on a network of browsers.
 Compared to Google docs:
-* CRATE has no limit on the number of simultaneous users,
+* CRATE has no limit on the number of simultaneous users, we tested it until 600 participants with chrome browsers.
+How many can you get ;D
 * It requires no intermediate servers thanks to WebRTC
 * So you can collaborate without collaboration providers.